Rising-Cloud-Examples/bp-python-task/README.md

 ## bp-python-task
 The `bp-python-task` template is a demonstration of the bare minimum necessary to get a python Rising Cloud Task up and running on the Rising Cloud Platform.
-By following the step below, you will be left with boilerplate code that will allow to easily make adaptations for your very own python Rising Cloud Task.
+By following the steps below, you will be left with boilerplate code that will allow you to easily make adaptations for your very own python Rising Cloud Task.

 ## Rising Cloud Task Overview
 This template will create a Rising Cloud Task.
 Rising Cloud Tasks are best